How to Avoid the IRS Underpayment Penalty in 2025

 Key Takeaways to Avoid Tax Penalty for Underpayment

-• Stay Organized: Track income, expenses, and deadlines to prevent underpayment.
+• Stay organized: Track income, expenses, and deadlines to prevent underpayment.

 What Is a Tax Penalty for Underpayment?